 Hold your breath.

-Okay, literally holding your breath is probably a bad idea, but don't breath on the coin, and particularly do not talk or chew gum at all while the Proof coin removed from its holder.
-Make the exposure as brief and safe as possible.
+Okay, holding your breath is probably a bad idea, but don't breath on the coin, and mainly do not talk or chew gum at all while the Proof coin removed from its holder.
+Make the exposure as brief and as safe as possible.
 Proof coins have very fragile surfaces, and you will lose several grade points if the surface gets damaged by something that eats into or scratches it.

 Coin Handling Summary